A bolt of lightning can carry up to a billion volts of electricity. As you can imagine, it will do some damage if that hits anything living.

 If upon inspection they see that the tree is beyond saving, you might need to say goodbye to your tree to prevent more damage and harm to your property and your family.

-Why do lightning strike trees?
+Why does lightning strike trees?

 Lightning tends to hit structures or objects that are tall.
 With this, trees are highly likely to fall as targets to lightning strikes.